MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

    ![Screenshot of the Hot Reload button.](../debugger/media/vs-2022/dotnet-hot-reload.gif)

 To see the changes in the user interface, the code needs to be re-executed.
 For example, code-behind for a button must re-execute, or code that is being triggered at an interval through a timer.
-As another example, ASP.NET Core supports automatic browser refreshing due to the [MetadataUpdateHandler](hot-reload-metadataupdatehandler.md) funcionality.
+As another example, ASP.NET Core supports automatic browser refreshing due to the [MetadataUpdateHandler](hot-reload-metadataupdatehandler.md) functionality.

 ## Support for .NET applications